 Excel VBA Code

-To use VBA Code in excel first thing is you need to do is make sure the developer tab is visible on your excel ribbon.
+First thing you need to do is to make sure the developer tab is visible on your excel ribbon.

 If your excel is not showing Developer tab then follow below steps to enable the developer tab in your excel.

 Step 1: Go to File.

 Step 3: Go to Customize Ribbon.

 Step 4: Check the Developer tab on the right side.
 Once you select the options click on OK.

 Examples to Use Excel VBA Code

 To write vba code, first thing you need to do is go to the Developer tab and click on Visual Basic.